DevRafi169/Locker/README.md

 ## Features

-- Store and access links securely.
-- Organize links into categories.
+- Video Background
+- Glassmorphism buttons
 - Password protection available.

 ## How to Use

 1. Visit [locker169.netlify.app](https://www.locker169.netlify.app).
-2. Sign up or log in.
+2. Enter your URL which you want to Encrypt
-3. Add links with titles and URLs.
+3. Add a strong password
-4. Categorize your links.
-5. Password protect if desired.
+4. Click on "Lock The URL" button
+5. You will get a link and a QR code.
+Share it with the people you want.
+6. They need Password to enter the Link

 ## Get Started Now!

-Sign up at [linklocker.com](https://www.linklocker.com) and take control of your links.
+Visit at [locker169.netlify.app](https://locker169.netlify.app) and take control of your links.

 ---

-Thank you for choosing Link Locker.
-Enjoy easy link management and organization.
+Thank you💖.